Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms: Methodology

 \subsection{Mathematical details of uncertainty quantification}

 For an incompressible turbulent flow, the Reynolds-averaged continuity and momentum equations are derived as $(I)$ in \autoref{fig:RANS_UQ}.
-The mean pressure, mean velocity, density, kinematic viscosity, and the turbine induced force are represented by $\bar{p}$, $\bar{u}$, $\rho$, $\nu$, and $f_i$, respectively.
+The mean pressure, mean velocity, density, kinematic viscosity, and the turbine-induced force are represented by $\bar{p}$, $\bar{u}$, $\rho$, $\nu$, and $f_i$, respectively.
 Here, $\Bar{R}_{ij}$ refers to the Reynolds stress quantified by the Boussinesq's hypothesis as $2/3 k \delta_{ij}-2\nu_{T}\bar{S}_{ij}$, where $k$= 0.5 trace($\Bar{R}_{ij}$), $\delta_{ij}$, and $\nu_{T}$ are the turbulent kinetic energy, the Kronecker delta, and turbulent viscosity, respectively, and $\bar{S}_{ij}$ denotes the mean strain rate tensor.
-In the two-equation models, the Reynolds stress term is derived using two additional transport equations.
+In the two-equation models, the Reynolds stress term is derived using two additional transport equations \cite{oztop2012analysis}.
 Similar to our previous study \cite{eidi2021model}, we utilize the realizable $k-\varepsilon$ model \cite{shih1995new} for the RANS simulation of wind farms on flat terrain.

 The Reynolds averaging, the Reynolds stress representation, functional forms, and model coefficients can lead to uncertainty in the predictions of the RANS models \cite{duraisamy2019turbulence}; some of which are intractable, but in some cases, the uncertainty can be reduced or even quantified.
-In this study, we seek to quantify the model-form uncertainty based on the Reynolds stress term.
+In this research, we utilize Reynolds stress anisotropy to investigate the model-form uncertainty in RANS simulation of wind farms.
+It is worth highlighting that Reynolds stress anisotropy in wind-turbines wake has been studied in the past (see, e.g. Refs. \cite{Naseem2018, ali2019classification, camp2019low}).
 By eigen-decomposition of the normalized Reynolds stress anisotropy \cite{kreyszig2009advanced}, one can rewrite it as the product of its eigenvalues ($\lambda$) and eigenvectors ($v$) representing the shape and orientation of the tensor, respectively ($(II)$ in \autoref{fig:RANS_UQ}) \cite{emory2013modeling}, where $\Lambda_{mn}$ is a diagonal tensor with $\lambda_i$ as its components, and $v_{ij}$ is the eigenvector tensor \cite{banerjee2007presentation}.
-The $\lambda_i$ are sorted in a descending order satisfying the normalization constraints, i.e., trace($\Lambda_{mn}$)=0.
+The $\lambda_i$ are sorted in descending order and satisfying the normalization constraints, i.e., trace($\Lambda_{mn}$)=0.

 As shown in \autoref{fig:Bary_tri}, the Reynolds stress anisotropy can be mapped on a barycentric coordinate represented by an equilateral triangle to be illustrated in a two-dimensional space \cite{Naseem2018}.
 Each corner of the triangle represents the limiting states of one- ($a_{1c}$), two- ($a_{2c}$), and three-component turbulence ($a_{3c}$).
 One can have a perturbed Reynolds stress with a varied shape by considering the location of the RANS Reynolds stress anisotropy on this triangle.
 Perturbing with a specific perturbation value ($\delta$) toward each corner using limiting state eigenvalue tensor (i.e., $\mathbf{\Lambda}_{c}$ \cite{hornshoj2021quantifying}) leads to a perturbed tensor of the eigenvalues ($\Lambda^*$) as